-The Complicated Reality of JFK Jr. and Carolyn Bessette's Relationship
+The Complicated Reality of John F. Kennedy Jr. and Carolyn Bessette's Tragic, Legendary Love Story - E!
+Online

 And she wasn't bowled over by the Kennedy bond.
 Rather, the clannishness turned her off.

-Carolyn loved John, but in what would become a point of contention for the rest of their lives, she didn't particularly enjoy going to spend holidays and weekends with his sprawling family on the Cape, where their comings and goings were rather formally presided over by reigning matriarch Ethel Kennedy, Robert F. Kennedy's widow, and the Kennedy men, with their touch football games and clambakes, were ripped from a Ralph Lauren ad.
+Carolyn loved John, but in what would become a point of contention for the rest of their lives, she didn't particularly enjoy going to spend holidays and weekends with his sprawling family on the Cape, where their comings and goings were rather formally presided over by reigning matriarch Ethel Kennedy, Robert F. Kennedy's widow, and the Kennedy men, who with their touch football games and clambakes seemed lifted from a Ralph Lauren ad.

 She wasn't exactly culturally adrift, having been born in White Plains, N.Y., and raised in posh Greenwich, Conn., by her mother and orthopedic surgeon stepfather, but she still felt like an outsider.
 And on the beach of Hyannis Port, Carolyn witnessed John being a cog in the Kennedy machine, rather than the dashing man about town he was in New York.
-Independent and confident on her own, being around the Kennedys made the 5'10" beauty feel small and insecure.
+Independent and confident on her own, being around the Kennedys made the 5-foot-10 beauty feel small and insecure.

-"We don't do insecurity very well," John told his childhood friend Gustavo Peredes, whose mother Providencia Paredes was a longtime aide to Jacqueline Kennedy Onassis and later worked for John Jr. and Carolyn.
+"We don't do insecurity very well," John told his childhood friend Gustavo Peredes, whose mother, longtime Jacqueline Kennedy Onassis aide Providencia Paredes, was close to the young couple.
 "That's definitely not on the Kennedy menu."

-Troubles aside, however, he was still JFK Jr.
+Red flags aside, though, he was still JFK Jr.

-So, about three weeks after Carolyn's beau—one of the most eligible bachelors in the world, People's Sexiest Man Alive in 1988—popped the question over Fourth of July weekend on Martha's Vineyard, she did finally accept.
+So, about three weeks after People's Sexiest Man Alive circa 1988 first popped the question over Fourth of July weekend on Martha's Vineyard, she did finally accept.

-"I actually think that made John even more eager to marry her," RoseMarie Terenzio, John's executive assistant starting in 1994, told The Kennedy Heirs author J. Randy Taborelli.
+"I actually think that made John even more eager to marry her," RoseMarie Terenzio, John's executive assistant starting in 1994, told The Kennedy Heirs author J. Randy Taraborrelli.

-John met Carolyn in 1994 at a Calvin Klein-hosted event and was instantly smitten.
+John met Carolyn in 1992 when she was called upon to oversee a VIP Calvin Klein fitting for the former first son.
+And he was instantly smitten.

 "Early on, he would be frustrated," attorney Brian Steel, who met John when they both worked in the Manhattan District Attorney's office, recalled in the 2018 ABC News special The Last Days of JFK Jr. "He would say, 'I called her and she hasn't called me back.'
 And John did not like that."

-"She was exactly the kind of girl I imagined would date someone like John Kennedy Jr.," Terenzio recalled in her 2012 book Fairy Tale Interrupted, "and she intimidated the hell out of me."
-When she first met Carolyn, though, Terenzio could tell she "was different from the typical gorgeous girls you see around Manhattan.
+"She was exactly the kind of girl I imagined would date someone like John Kennedy Jr.," RoseMarie recalled in her 2012 book Fairy Tale Interrupted, "and she intimidated the hell out of me."
+When she first met Carolyn, though, RoseMarie could tell she "was different from the typical gorgeous girls you see around Manhattan.
 She wasn't trying too hard.
 She wasn't trying at all."

 Carolyn was playing it cool, but she was acutely aware of who John was.
-"I kept having to say, 'Snap out of it, he's just a guy," she told her friend Carole DiFalco, who was about to become Carole Radziwill in August 1994, per Taborelli.
+"I kept having to say, 'Snap out of it, he's just a guy," she told the future Carole Radziwill (née DiFalco), who was about to marry John's cousin and best friend Anthony Radziwill in August 1994.

-"Carolyn was also worried marriage would change everything," Terenzio also wrote.
+"Carolyn was also worried marriage would change everything," RoseMarie wrote.
 Carolyn had already moved into John's spacious loft at 20 North Moore St. in TriBeCa, but "she understood that the formality meant something, especially to John and his lifestyle.
 He was pretty old-fashioned, and given his place in the world, he couldn't be single forever."

 John had certainly never wanted for female company, having romanced the likes of Daryl Hannah, Sarah Jessica Parker and Madonna, but by the mid-'90s the crown prince of the fallen kingdom of Camelot did want a true partner by his side.

-He was at least partly motivated to take that next step by grief: Jackie Kennedy Onassis had died in May 1994 and in the summer of 1995 his cousin and best friend Anthony Radziwell, who had battled testicular cancer in the 1980s, had a recurrence and the prognosis wasn't good.
+He was at least partly motivated to take that next step by grief: His mother, who he was extremely close to, died in May 1994 and, in the summer of 1995, Anthony was given a dire prognosis when the testicular cancer he successfully battled in the 1980s returned.

 So, after a year of being with Carolyn, he was ready to seize the day, in more ways than one.
-That September, with his fiancée by his side, John announced the launch of his glossy magazine George, a publication he envisioned would uniquely meld the worlds of politics and celebrity that had, ready or not, become inextricably linked.
-Cindy Crawford dressed as George Washington, photographed by Herb Ritts, famously graced the cover of the inaugural October/November 1995 issue.
+That September, with his fiancée by his side, John announced the launch of his glossy magazine George, a publication he envisioned would uniquely meld the worlds of politics and celebrity that were already inextricably linked.
+Cindy Crawford, dressed as George Washington and photographed by Herb Ritts, famously graced the cover of the inaugural October/November 1995 issue.

-"It felt like a victory not just for John, but for Carolyn," Richard Bradley, who served as executive editor at George (and went by Richard Blow in those days), says in Taborelli's The Kennedy Heirs.
+"It felt like a victory not just for John, but for Carolyn," Richard Bradley, who served as executive editor at George (and went by Richard Blow in those days), was quoted in The Kennedy Heirs.
 "She was excited about John, about his drive and determination and the fact that he'd found something that gave him purpose.
 She wanted to be with him the whole way.
-She told me she had a sense that this was the first of a series of magazines John might publish, and she had an idea about a style magazine for men, something like Esquire but more mainstream.
+She told me she had a sense that this was the first of a series of magazines John might publish, and she had an idea about a style magazine for men, something like Esquire but more mainstream."

-"When you were with them," Bradley continued, "you felt John had really put forth a new power couple in the family, and there had been a lot of them, like Jack Jackie, Bobby and Ethel, Sarge and Eunice [Shriver].
-John had always had a thing about the Kennedy power couples of the past, an this was how he wanted to view himself and Carolyn.
+"When you were with them," Richard continued, "you felt John had really put forth a new power couple in the family, and there had been a lot of them, like Jack and Jackie, Bobby and Ethel, Sarge and Eunice [Shriver].
+John had always had a thing about the Kennedy power couples of the past, and this was how he wanted to view himself and Carolyn.
 So, I guess one could say that Carolyn was becoming the woman behind the man, and John was happy and proud about it.
 I think his mom would have been as well."

 And importantly for Carolyn, who did her best to ignore the women of all ages who shamelessly threw themselves at her fiancé, John wasn't too old-fashioned.
 Unlike so many of the men in his family, including his late father, President John F. Kennedy, he aspired to take their relationship, and their eventual marital vows, seriously.

 "I see what goes on in this family, and it scares me," Carolyn had admitted to her friend Stewart Price, according to The Kennedy Heirs.
-Price reminded her that John was different, to which she replied, "It's a good thing, too.
+He reminded her that John was different, to which she replied, "It's a good thing, too.
 I know myself and I'm definitely not that pathetic Kennedy wife who'll stay home with the kids while her husband is out screwing around.
 No. I'm that pissed-off Kennedy wife who'll be in prison because she took matters into her own hands."

-John himself had said that he didn't want to be "'that creepy Kennedy who doesn't care what his girl thinks about anything.
-I hate those guys,'" writer John Perry Barlow, a close friend and mentor to John since the 1970s, recalled to Taborelli.
+Poet and Grateful Dead lyricist John Perry Barlow, a close friend and mentor to John since the 1970s, recalled the young man saying that he didn't want to be "'that creepy Kennedy who doesn't care what his girl thinks about anything.
+I hate those guys.'"

-So though numerous issues would plague John and Carolyn's relationship in the months and years to come, by all accounts, infidelity wasn't one of them—though, according to some accounts, Carolyn would tell John during fights that she was seeing an ex-boyfriend.
+So though numerous issues would plague John and Carolyn's relationship in the months and too-few years to come, by all accounts infidelity wasn't one of them—though, according to some, Carolyn would tell John during fights that she was seeing an ex-boyfriend.

 Her friends didn't think she would actually cheat, though.

-"Carolyn, more than anyone who John had been with, would stand up to him, and confront him, and I think that John to an extent needed that," historian Steven M. Gillon, a classmate of John's at Brown University who was later a contributing editor at George, told InStyle recently.
+"Carolyn, more than anyone who John had been with, would stand up to him, and confront him, and I think that John to an extent needed that," historian Steven M. Gillon, a classmate of John's at Brown University who was later a contributing editor at George, told InStyle in 2019.

-That being said, John was still a headstrong Kennedy, possessed of an explosive temper that didn't usually make it into the rapturous accounts of the political scion's relentless charm and infinite potential—though his ex-girlfriends knew better.
+That being said, John was still a headstrong Kennedy, possessed of an explosive temper that wasn't usually mentioned in the rapturous accounts of the political scion's inimitable charm and infinite potential—though his ex-girlfriends knew better.

 The National Enquirer had a field day when he and Carolyn were photographed and, worse yet, caught on video heatedly arguing in Washington Square Park on Feb.
 25, 1996.
-They had been walking their dog, Friday, when witnesses recalled that they just started screaming at each other.
+They had been walking their dog, Friday, when, according to onlookers, they started screaming at each other.

 She shoved him and John grabbed her wrist and tried to pull Carolyn's engagement ring off of her finger.
 She was holding Friday's leash and according to various reports—including the New York Daily News synopsis headlined "Sunday in the Park With the George Editor"—he yelled, "You've got my ring, you're not getting my dog!"

 John sat down on the curb in apparent anguish and Carolyn knelt down to console him, after which they left the park hand-in-hand.

-"From a public relations standpoint where George was concerned, the fight was very bad," Richard Bradley told Taborelli.
+"From a public relations standpoint where George was concerned, the fight was very bad," Richard Bradley recalled.
 "We were afraid of how it would affect advertisers, especially women's fashions and cosmetics.
 I know John regretted it, but unfortunately it was Carolyn who suffered the most in the court of public opinion.
 On the video, she definitely looked like the aggressor.
 It helped to set in stone an unflattering image of her as being dramatic and unhappy.
-We all knew John had a temper, but the public didn't.
+We all knew John had a temper, but the public didn't."

 Isn't that always the way?
-To a largely female public still probably smarting from JFK Jr. being yanked off the market by this...this...woman, Carolyn was both heroine and villain, the princess-to-be who had won the prince's heart but who was already causing him great heartbreak.
+To his many admirers still probably smarting from JFK Jr. being yanked off the market by this...this...woman, Carolyn was both heroine and villain, the princess-to-be who had won the prince's heart but who was already causing him great heartbreak.
 And hadn't this family been through enough?

 Never mind what Carolyn was facing on a daily basis with the paparazzi, which waited for her outside her building and would do and say anything to get a rise out of her.
 John, who used to have a little fun with the photographers by wearing a dress and a lady's wig so they wouldn't notice him whizzing by on his bicycle, told Carolyn to just relax and ignore them.
 Autograph seekers and camera flashes had been part of his daily life forever, after all.

-Friends of the couple encouraged Carolyn not to engage with the paps—don't worry if they call you names, you can't win either way, they advised her—and equally encouraged John to be more sensitive to Carolyn's concerns.
+Friends of the couple encouraged Carolyn not to engage with the press—don't worry if they call you names, you can't win either way, they advised her—and equally encouraged John to be more sensitive to Carolyn's concerns.
 After all, she didn't grow up with that life.

 At the same time, however, the rumor that John had hit Carolyn in the park was spreading like wildfire, even ending up the topic of one of David Spade's "Hollywood Minute" segments on Saturday Night Live.

 "Why don't you stop hitting your girlfriend and pretending to run a magazine?"
-Spade quipped, deadpan.
+Spade cracked.

-"I knew that John had a temper and that Carolyn was no shrinking violet," Bradley recalled in his 2002 best-seller American Son: A Portrait of John F. Kennedy Jr. "But the violence of their rage [as he'd seen on the video] presented a harsh contrast to the tenderness I'd seen between them."
+"I knew that John had a temper and that Carolyn was no shrinking violet," Bradley recalled in his 2002 best-seller American Son: A Portrait of John F. Kennedy Jr. "But the violence of their rage [as evidenced by the video] presented a harsh contrast to the tenderness I'd seen between them."

 "They were fiery," Ariel Paredes, Gustavo's daughter and a good friend of Carolyn's, remembered to People in 2014.
 "They would love hard and they would fight hard but they were very much a couple."

-"The cause of this infamous fight, and the many that followed, stemmed from Carolyn's ongoing complaint that John let people walk all over him," Gillon writes in his new book America's Reluctant Prince: The Life of John F. Kennedy Jr.
+Gillon wrote in his 2019 book America's Reluctant Prince: The Life of John F. Kennedy Jr., "The cause of this infamous fight, and the many that followed, stemmed from Carolyn's ongoing complaint that John let people walk all over him."

-In Carolyn's eyes John was too much of a yes-man when it came to people asking for favors, and according to Gillon she was still mad about a wedding they had recently attended for a couple they barely knew, where it became obvious to her that the groom had wangled New York Times society page coverage by asking her husband to be his best man.
+In Carolyn's eyes John was too much of a yes-man when it came to people asking for favors, and according to Gillon she was still mad about a wedding they had recently attended for a couple they barely knew, where it became obvious to her that the groom had finagled New York Times society page coverage by asking her husband to be his best man.

 "She may or may not have been right," Gillon continued, "but she was furious at John for not making a statement by walking out.
 It was a familiar argument, one she had belabored frequently in private, but this time it leaked into public view."

 Meanwhile, count John's sister, Caroline Kennedy Schlossberg, among his many family members who thought the fight in the park was a bad sign.
-No fan of Carolyn's in the first place, Caroline thought, according to Taborelli, that her future sister-in-law should have known to "avoid those triggers while in public."
+No fan of Carolyn's in the first place, Caroline thought, according to Taraborrelli, that her future sister-in-law should have known to "avoid those triggers while in public."

-His uncle, Sen. Edward Kennedy, "spoke to John about it to sort of parent him through it, but he told me he didn't get far because the kid was so shaken and embarrassed," Sen. John Tunney, who died in 2018, once said about the incident.
+Their uncle, Sen. Edward Kennedy, "spoke to John about it to sort of parent him through it, but he told me he didn't get far because the kid was so shaken and embarrassed," the late Sen. John Tunney once said about the incident.
 "This kind of thing reflected poorly not just on John, but on the entire Kennedy family.
 Also, Ted knew John wanted to be taken seriously as a businessman with George.
 What had happened had been at odds with the image he was hoping to project in that regard."

-Though John hadn't entirely ruled out going into politics down the road, George was his baby, something he was determined to pull off on his own (along with business partner Michael Berman, that is).
+Though John hadn't entirely ruled out going into politics down the road, George was his baby, something he was determined to pull off on his own (along with business partner Michael Berman).

 But as many a Kennedy has noted over the years, not a single person has been born into the family—especially not the guys—without eventually feeling the crushing weight of expectations and history upon them.